 Have you ever considered if your fireplace is operating safely?
 If not, it may be time to start.
 If things aren’t functioning as they should, your home and family could be at risk every time you light a fire.

 Because of this, knowing the signs of chimney damage (and calling sweeps in right away to address it) is imperative.

 Signs of Damage: On The Outside

 Signs of Damage: On The Inside

 Which Signs Are The Most Urgent To Address?

 All of these issues are threatening in a different way and, honestly, none outweigh the other.
-Clogs can lead to house fires and smoke back-up, moisture can lead to harmful mold growth, and animals throughout the system can seriously impact your indoor air quality.
-Not to mention, all of these things can cause cracking and crumbling, which means carbon monoxide, flames, and other harmful gases can easily creep into your home.
+Clogs can lead to house fires and smoke back-up, moisture can lead to harmful mold growth and decay, and animals throughout the system can seriously impact draft and indoor air quality.
+Not to mention, all of these things can cause cracking and crumbling, which means carbon monoxide and other harmful gases can easily creep into your home.